UlrichDinh168/dev-academy-Solita/docs/Testing.md

 - Testing deduplication function is correctly remove dupped lines in journey csv files.
 - Testing the endpoints of the API return data in correct structure and status code.

+### Setup

+- Move the files in `mocks` folder to the `csv` folder for the dupplication removal test.
+- These mock csv files contain the dupped lines.

 ### Running the tests

 - Open a terminal and run `npm run test` in the root directory.